 Trainees who successfully complete the training and pass the exams will be invited to a graduation ceremony hosted through the UPEI Office of Continue Education and Professional Development.
 They will receive their certificate and be welcomed into the CMHA PEI Community of Practice for Peer Support Workers.

-Deadline for Application: Completed Applications will be accepted until 5 pm AST on Sunday, February 27th, 2022
+CLICK HERE to download and fill out the application form.
+Completed Applications will be accepted until 5pm AST on Sunday, February 26th, 2023.

 Completed applications should be submitted to CMHA through the contact information listed on the application form

 Successful Candidates will be notified in early March.